Thermal Spray Coating

 Reference:

-Journal: "เทคโนโลยีการพ่นเคลือบด้วยเปลวความร้อน" "Thermal Spray Technologies"
+Journal: "เทคโนโลยีการพ่นเคลือบด้วยเปลวความร้อน" "Thermal Spray Coating Technologies"

-Author: Sittichai Wirojanupatump
+Author: Professor Sittichai Wirojanupatump

 Translated to English for this article by Advanced Surface Technologies Co., Ltd.